ietf-scitt/charter/ietf-scitt-charter.md

 1. make recommendations or suggestions on best practices on how to design the supply chain,
 2. establish a universal/centralized registry for supply chain data,
 3. try to prevent supply chain issuers from making false claims,
-4. define specific implementation guidance on storage, query, or retrieval of supply chain statements, or
-5. select a specific Bill of Materials (BOM) formats and metadata headers.
+4. define data formats for payload content, such as Bills of Materials data formats

 Program of Work
 ===============